With a surge in cases of COVID-19 and more than 41,000 deaths worldwide, questions arise about the risks posed to those within our communities.

 The best way to stay safe from coronavirus is to do the same things we should be doing to avoid catching routine influenza.

-We should wash our hands frequently, avoid touching our eyes, nose and mouth, and avoid being near people who are sick.
+We should wash our hands frequently (for at least 20 seconds with warm water and soap), avoid touching our eyes, nose and mouth, and avoid being near people who are sick.